ub216/cook/README.md

 ![Alt text](evaluations/cnn_vs_mNet_loss.png?raw=true "Title")
 ![Alt text](evaluations/cnn_vs_mNet_validation_loss.png?raw=true "Title")

 Even with nearly 1/4th parameters MobileNet performs in the same range as a standard CNN but requires more iterations to converge.
-This could be the result of split of a single convolutional layer into two making it harder to optimize.
+This could be the result of a single convolutional layer been split into two making it harder to optimize.

 **Data augmentation & dropout:**
-Due to the small dataset size the networks quickly overfit on the data.
-This makes data augmentation and dropout regularization imperative to prevent overfitting at the cost of faster convergence.
+Due to the small dataset size the network quickly overfits on the data.
+This makes data augmentation and dropout regularization imperative to prevent overfitting and is at the cost of slower convergence.

 ![Alt text](evaluations/mNet_loss.png?raw=true "Title")
 ![Alt text](evaluations/mNet_validation_loss.png?raw=true "Title")